-Party games are all about having fun, and these games are perfect for your 5, 6, 7 year old birthday party.
+Birthday party games are all about having fun, and these birthday party games for 5, 6 and 7 year olds are perfect for your next party.

 This is a great game to play if you have an animal themed party, but its lots of fun no matter what theme you have.
 It works particularly well if you have lots of children to entertain.